-27 January 2011.
-151 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee
+151 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, "Tackling the challenges in commodity markets and on raw materials," Brussels, 2 February 2011.

-[&]quot;A" HM Treasury, Financial Services Authority, UK response to the Commission Services' consultation on the Review of the Markets in Financial Instruments Directive (MiFID), March 2011.
+152 HM Treasury, Financial Services Authority, UK response to the Commission Services' consultation on the Review of the Markets in Financial Instruments Directive (MiFID), March 2011.